Oven-baked kale chips make the perfect keto snack! They are so crispy and flavorful. And yes, kale IS a proven superfood!

 The ingredients needed for this recipe

-You’ll only need four ingredients to make this healthy and tasty snack:
+You’ll only need four ingredients to make this healthy and tasty snack (exact measurements are in the recipe card below):

 - Curly kale